erantapaa/haskell-bf-talk/README.md

-Code and notes for a talk on writing BrainF\*ck programs with Haskell.
+Code and notes for a talk on a Haskell DSL for writing BrainF\*ck programs.